Six Ways to Troubleshoot in Local Area Networks

 There are six ways that technicians can use a tester to effectively troubleshoot errors:

 1. Physical Faults in Network Cabling

-Most common network errors are at a physical level, such as problems with copper or fiber optic cabling, so this should always be the first place a technician starts.
+Most common network errors are at a physical level, such as problems with copper or fibre optic cabling, so this should always be the first place a technician starts.
 For copper cabling, a network troubleshooting tester should be able to locate faults anywhere along a cable link using TDR (time domain reflectometer) technology to pinpoint distance to common faults.
 A tester that checks individual conductors in the cable versus checking only paired conductors reduces the time required to identify and repair the fault.
 Typically cable testers display wiremap faults as a pair even when only one conductor is at fault.
-When checking optical fiber, a tester that accepts common optical SFP (small form pluggable) modules allows the user to quickly determine whether the cabling or the network equipment is at fault.
+When checking optical fibre, a tester that accepts common optical SFP (small form pluggable) modules allows the user to quickly determine whether the cabling or the network equipment is at fault.

 2. Endpoint Network Testing

 In this configuration the tester acts like any other device on the network yet it has the capability to monitor and detect problems that may not be visible when using software troubleshooting tools.
 An essential part of identifying the source of errors is understanding the Ethernet network.
 This mode can verify that the network port to which the tester is connected has complete access to all network resources and can test for PoE (Power over Ethernet) when necessary.